• Skip to primary navigation

 Photo Credit Murray McMurray Hatchery

-Andalusians tend to be noisy so if you have neighbors you may want to check with them before purchasing this breed.
+Andalusians tend to be noisy, so if you have neighbors, you may want to check with them before purchasing this breed.

-The hens are decent layers, but rarely go broody so enlarging your flock by setting your hens is not likely.
-You can let a broody breed hatch them for you or you can use an incubator.
+The hens are decent layers, but rarely go broody, so enlarging your flock by setting your hens is not likely.
+You can let a broody breed hatch them for you, or you can use an incubator.

 They won’t do well in confinement, are excellent foragers, and are known to be adventurous.
-I mean they will fly over the fence if they get a chance.
+I mean, they will fly over the fence if they get a chance.

-Andalusian Rooster with white and black markings
+Andalusian Chicken Rooster with white and black markings

 Photo Credit Murray McMurray Hatchery